sagarmunjal/repo0001/_posts/2016-06-07-buckling-up.md

 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="4-8"></code>

-> - **Semicolons are optional but should not always be ignored:**
+> - **Semicolons: When and when not to use**

 Semicolons simply end a Javascript statement.

-_Statement_ We write commands in a programming language, these commands are small instructions which are given to the computer called _statements_.
+We write commands in a programming language, these commands are small instructions which are given to the computer called **_statements_**.
 Each statement ends with a semicolon however semicolons are optional after some statements.

 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="71-78"></code>